bev-o-neill/DSND-p4-UK-payment-practices-blog/README.md

 ## Installation

-The code was written in Python 2 and requires the following packages: Pandas, Numpy, Matplotlib, and Seaborn.
+The code was developed using Python 3, PySpark v.xxx, Pandas, Numpy and Matplotlib, and Seaborn.

 ## Project Motivation

-Late payments remain a contentious issue for many small and medium-sized enterprises.
-Big businesses often impose protracted terms or delay payments beyond what was agreed as it gives them access to cheap credit for working capital.
-It's common practice, but failing to pay suppliers on time can have adverse affects for cash-flow, impact the suppliers' ability to trade and in severe cases risks businesses' solvency.
-In the UK alone it has been estimated that £26 billion is tied up in late supplier payments owed to SMEs.
-Prompt payment could prevent 50,000 businesses' deaths each year, which cost £2.5 billion to the UK economy.

-To crack down on late payment practices, the UK Government introduced legislation in April 2017, requiring that large UK companies and limited liability partnerships publish twice-yearly reports on their payment performance and policies.
-Failure to comply with these rules is a criminal offence and can result in a hefty fine.

-The motivation behind this analysis is to explore these published reports in order to better understand the payment practices of UK big business.
-In particular we wish to answer the following questions:

-* What is the average time for a company to pay?
-* What proportopn of invoices are paid late?
-* How about those companies that have signed up to the Prompt Payment Code?
-* Do companies that offer financial solutions perform better?
-* Are we seeing any improvements over time?
+Customer churn is a thorny issue for many businesses.
+Losing customers means losing revenue.
+British businesses are losing an eye-watering £25bn per year in avoidable customer churn.

+Sparkify, a fictitious music-streaming company, wants to get a grip on their own customer churn.
+They've given us access to a sample of their event log database to develop a model for predicting who of their user base is a flight-risk.

 ## File Descriptions

-All analysis is contained in the Jupyter notebook payment-practices-analysis.ipynb
+All analysis and model development is contained in the Jupyter notebook sparkify.ipynb

-The dataset used in this Jupyter notebook is payment-practices.csv.
-Note that this is a copy of the payments practices report data published by the Department for Business, Energy & Industrial Strategy, UK Government.
-This data was extracted on 28th Jan 2020.
+The dataset used in this Jupyter notebook is mini_sparkify_event_data.json.
+This data is a sample of the full Sparkify dataset made available by Udacity.
+The full dataset needs to be accessed and analysed via a Spark cluster deployed on the cloud, which is not in scope for this project.
+This would be an obvious extension to the work presented here.

 ## Results

-The main findings of this analysis are summarised in a blog post available here: https://medium.com/@oneill.beverley/late-payment-practices-is-this-the-ticking-time-bomb-of-the-uk-economy-5b958e4dd109
+The main findings of this analysis are summarised in a blog post available here: <insert blog link here>

+We developed 65 variables.
+These can be broadly categorised as:
+* Time since registration and latest activity
+* Subscription level
+* Sessions counts
+* Interaction counts
+* Songs played
+* Home/Add Friend/Add to Playlist/Next Song/Thumbs Up/Logout page views
+* Days/Weeks/Fortnights active and activity ratios
+* Session/interaction/time on site in the weeks 1,2,3,4 prior to latest activity
+* Ratio of activity in the final fortnight compared to the fortnight previous.

+Model were developed using the PySpark ML library.
+The model algorithms we used were:
+* Naive Bayes
+* Logistic Regression
+* Gradient Boosted Tree
+* Linear SVM

+Model results:
+* Naive Bayes (F1 Score: xxx)
+* Logistic Regression (F1 Score: xxx)
+* Gradient Boosted Tree (F1 Score: xxx)
+* Linear SVM (F1 Score: xxx)

+Hyperparameter tuning was run on the Gradient Boosted Tree.
+Final model results:
+* F1 Score: xxx
+* Area under the Precision-Recall curve: xxx

 ## Licensing, Authors, Acknowledgements

-The payments practices report data is licensed under the Open Government Licence v3.0 except where otherwise stated.

-The code contained in this repository may be used freely with acknowledgement.
+Dataset are courtesy of Udacity.